R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Method

 \subsubsection{Density voxelization}

 We develop a voxelizer $\mathcal{V}$ to efficiently query a density volume $\mathbf{V} \in \mathbb{R}^{X \times Y \times Z}$ from radiative Gaussians: $\mathbf{V} = \mathcal{V}(\mathbb{G}^3)$.
-Inspired by the tile-based rasterizer~\cite{kerbl20233d}, our voxelizer first partitions the target space into multiple $8 \times 8 \times 8$ 3D tiles.
+Inspired by voxelizers used in RGB tasks~\cite{tang2024dreamgaussian}, our voxelizer first partitions the target space into multiple $8 \times 8 \times 8$ 3D tiles.
 It then culls Gaussians, retaining those with a $99\%$ confidence of intersecting the tile.
 In each 3D tile, voxel values are parallelly computed by summing the contributions of nearby kernels with~\cref{equ: density as sum of 3d Gaussians}.
 We implement the voxelizer and its backpropagation in CUDA, making it differentiable for optimization.
 This design not only accelerates the query process ($>100$ FPS) but also allows us to regularize radiative Gaussians with 3D priors.